Plug in BC

-Regional districts, municipal governments and First Nations in BC were also invited to host a community-wide or regional planning process related to electric vehicle charging infrastructure.
+The Planning Process Incentive helped regional districts, municipal governments and First Nations in BC to host a community-wide or regional planning process related to electric vehicle charging infrastructure.
 Twelve local governments applied for and received incentive funding: the Capital Regional District, City of Campbell River, City of Dawson Creek, City of Duncan, City of Fort St. John, City of Merritt, City of Nanaimo, City of Terrace, District of Sechelt, Metro Vancouver, Resort Municipality of Whistler and Regional District of Nanaimo.

 Each received 75% of eligible planning costs, to a maximum of $6,000, plus an amount based on population of the participating community or communities ($0.10 per capita), not to exceed $75,000 in total funding.

 In the fall of 2012, these communities worked with local businesses and stakeholders to identify key locations for a specific number of charging stations, with charging station incentive funding pre-approved.

 Installation of the new charging stations under both incentives completed in 2013.
 Metro Vancouver understook a parallel planning and incentive process within the overall Plug-in BC initiative.

 Questions?
 Contact Charlotte Argue, Assistant Manager, Climate Change and Air Quality.